How GE changed tack on Russia

-“We had to eliminate more than half of our healthcare organization because we discovered that they were happily scamming our customers, scamming against us and scamming against the government,” Beccalli-Falco told the conference.
+“We had to eliminate more than half of our healthcare organisation because we discovered that they were happily scamming our customers, scamming against us and scamming against the government,” Beccalli-Falco told the conference.

 A GE spokesman said Beccalli-Falco did not wish to comment, and the company declined to comment on its Russian business.